zincsearch/zincsearch-docs/docs/API-es-compatible/document/create.md

-# CreateUpdateDocument
+# Create document

-Create/Update a document and index it for searches
+Create a document and index it for searches

 ## Request